 Goth Culture - An outdated youth culture that is still unfortunately relevant.
-Much of the "occult" interest, the color black and love for horror films, monsters and folklore originates from this fad.
+Much of the "occult" interest, the color black, and love for horror films, monsters, and folklore originate from this fad.
 However, it would ultimately bring neofolk, emo/skramz, and the school shooter mentality to popularity.
-The tradition still carries on within punk bands, still moping about the loss of a lover, seeking revenge, or being interested in weird and gloomy topics.
+The tradition still carries on within punk bands, moping about the loss of a lover, seeking revenge, or being interested in weird and gloomy topics.
 Ironically, it is a reflection of the nihilism that happens in American mid-west culture.
 Most so-called "goths" believe they are transgressive.
 They are not.
 They will always shop at Hot Topic, no matter what.

 Greek Alphabet - Letters of the Greek Alphabet that trace back to the origins of counting.

-Grimdark - An English phrase used to referred to their dystopian comic books, open-ended board games, and violent comic art.
+Grimdark - An English phrase used to refer to their dystopian comic books, open-ended board games, and violent comic art.

 "Groovy" - A phrase used by hippies to approve of something cool.